mailach/SPLC2py/README.md

 ### Specifying the return format
 Currently, two return formats are supported.
 The default is `'list'` which will lead the sampler to return the configurations as a list of lists, where each list holds strings representing the enabled options.
-You can specifiy to get `'onehot'` encoded configurations, which will lead the sampler to return a list of dictionaries, in which each binary option is either 1 (enabled) or 0 (disabled) and each numeric option is assigned with a float value.
+You can specifiy to get `'dict'` encoded configurations, which will lead the sampler to return a list of dictionaries, in which each binary option is either 1 (enabled) or 0 (disabled) and each numeric option is assigned with a float value.

 ```python
 sampler.sample("featurewise") # returns a list of lists, holding enabled options